Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence

-Since the excess emission has relatively high TS value, we constructed a short time-bin light curve around the detection.
-To avoid the large uncertainties in the low energy end, we used the data in the 0.3--500~GeV energy range.
-We found that a light curve built upon 1-day data bins, with 0.25-day shifts between each flux measurement, may reveal the detailed variations.
-As shown in Figure~\ref{fig:1lc}, the flare appears to have a peak-like structure with a duration of $\sim$2 days.
+Since the excess emission has a relatively high TS value, we constructed a short-time unbinned light curve over the detection (Figure~\ref{fig:1lc}).
+In this analysis, all spectral parameters of the nearby sources, including the normalization of the blazar, were fixed to the values obtained from the preliminary binned likelihood analysis, using the data after the blazar's active phase.
+We found that a light curve built upon 1-day binned data, with 0.25-day shifts between each flux measurement, may uncover the more detailed variations.
+As shown in Figure~\ref{fig:1lc}, the event appears to have a peak-like structure with a duration of $\sim$2 days.
 Using the orbital parameters given in \citet{cc94}, we checked the orbital phases for the time period.
-The start and end times (MJD 57623.0 and 57626.0 respectively) correspond to the orbital phase 0.32 and 0.78 respectively (when the companion star was mostly behind the black hole).
+The start and end times (MJD 57623.0 and 57626.0 respectively) correspond to the orbital phase 0.32 and 0.78 respectively, when the companion star was mostly behind the black hole.